MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/open/index.md

 ## Toggle the F12 keyboard shortcut on or off

-To change the `F12` keyboard shortcut setting that opens the DevTools:
+To change the `F12` keyboard shortcut setting that opens the DevTools, complete the following actions:

 1. Navigate to `edge://settings/system`.
-1. In `Developer Tools`, choose **Open the DevTools when the F12 key is pressed** to toggle it off or on.
+1. In `Developer Tools`, choose **Open the DevTools when the F12 key is pressed** to toggle the setting to off or on.
 Toggle the setting to off to stop the `F12` keyboard shortcut from opening DevTools.
-1. Verify that `F12` no longer opens DevTools.
+1. After you set the toggle to off, verify that `F12` no longer opens DevTools.

     > [!NOTE]
     > After turning off **Open the DevTools when the F12 key is pressed**, perform one of the following actions to open the DevTools.